Dangote’s Fuel Import Suit Stalled over Service of Court Processes

 NMDPRA, in its counter affidavit deposed to by Idris Musa, a Senior Regulatory Officer in the office, prayed the court to dismiss the suit as it was misconceived, unmeritorious and incompetent.

-Musa argued that Dangote Refinery is not entitled to any of the reliefs sought.
+Musa argued that Dangote Refinery was not entitled to any of the reliefs sought.

-The official, in the application filed December 13, 2024, said the current production of Dangote Refinery is yet to meet the national daily petroleum products sufficiency requirement.
+The official, in the application filed December 13, 2024, said the current production of Dangote Refinery was yet to meet the national daily petroleum products sufficiency requirement.

-Besides, he said the agency is also mandated to promote competition and prevent abuse of dominant market positions and unhealthy monopoly in the oil and gas sector.
+Besides, he said the agency was also mandated to promote competition and prevent abuse of dominant market positions and unhealthy monopoly in the oil and gas sector.

-He denied the allegation that NMDPRA is partaking in any purported “grand conspiracy and concerted efforts” against the refinery, describing it as “an allegation for which the plaintiff has provided no facts or evidence in support”.
+He denied the allegation that NMDPRA was partaking in any purported “grand conspiracy and concerted efforts” against the refinery, describing it as “an allegation for which the plaintiff has provided no facts or evidence in support.”

 The NNPCL, in its preliminary objection filed on November 15, 2024, also prayed the court to strike out the case for being incompetent.

-Also, the oil marketers, in a joint counter affidavit filed on November 5, 2024, told the court that granting Dangote Refinery’s application would spell doom for the country’s oil sector.
+Also, the oil marketers, in a joint counter affidavit filed on November 5, 2024, told the court that granting Dangote’s application would spell doom for the country’s oil sector.

 According to them, the plan to monopolise the oil sector is a recipe for disaster in the country.